Large kiln body riveted and welded components

 Gas Tungsten Arc Welding (GTAW)

-High quality, minimal deformation.
+High quality, minimal deformation

 Flux-Cored Arc Welding (FCAW)

-High efficiency, strong wind resistance.
+High efficiency, strong wind resistance

 Submerged Arc Welding (SAW)

-Deep penetration, no spatter.
+Large penetration, no spatter

-4. Key Welding Process Steps
+4. Key Processes in Welding Technology

 Welding process:

-Strictly follow WPS and welding sequence.
+Weld strictly according to the WPS and welding sequence.

-Control interpass temperature (monitor and record).
+Control interlayer temperature (monitor and record).

 Welding Process